 JetBlue Mosaic upgrades

 JetBlue Mosaic does not have an official upgrade policy but JetBlue is known to offer upgrades to the Even More Space seats when available.
 With Even More Space seats you’ll enjoy up to 38″ of legroom.
+That is a whole lot of legroom.

-Unfortunately, there is no official policy for upgrading Mosaic members to Mint either but upgrades to Mint class can happen (though rare and mostly due to over bookings).
+Unfortunately, there is no official policy for upgrading Mosaic members to Mint but upgrades to Mint class can happen (though rare and mostly due to over bookings).

 Unlike some other major airlines, JetBlue does not have any airport lounges.
 This is likely because the lounges do not fit the business model similar to Southwest Airlines.
 However, with the addition of the Mint class maybe there is hope in the future for some select airports to open up lounges (one can always dream).